guestfs-erlang - How to use libguestfs from Erlang

 Richard W.M.
 Jones (rjones at redhat dot com)

-The examples in this manual page may be freely copied, modified and distributed without any restrictions.
+This manual page contains examples which we hope you will use in your programs.
+The examples may be freely copied, modified and distributed for any purpose without any restrictions.